a-l-partis/Normative-Agent-Adaptation/README.md

 Platform Mappings:

+NotifyPatient - Blinking red LED2
 AssessRoom – Undock and rotate

-DustFurniture - solidly lit green LED1

-CleanFloor - Rotate

-DisplayCleaningPlan - LED2 green blinking

-NotifyPatient - Blinking LED2 red
+DisplayCleaningPlan - Blinking red LED2

-SetSilentFloorCleaning - LED2 solidly lit green

-set floorNeedsCleaning - button 1

-set personResting - button 2
+DustFurniture - Moves
+SetSilentFloorCleaning - Set the LED colour for CleanFloor to red CleanFloor - Move with red LED or no LED

+set floorNeedsCleaning - Button 1 for true, Button 2 for false set personResting -  Button 3 for true, Button 4 for false

 The reusable MAPE-K implementation can be found at HospitalSimulation/mapek_ws/src/infrastructure/infrastructure.